 ILYUSHIN IL-76MF: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 50.5 meters 165 feet 8 inches wing area 300 sq_meters 3,229 sq_feet length 53.2 meters 174 feet 6 inches height 14.76 meters 48 feet 5 inches max payload weight 60,000 kilograms 123,300 pounds MTO weight 210,000 kilograms 463,050 pounds max cruise speed 850 KPH 530 MPH / 460 KT range with max payload 6,300 kilometers 3,915 MI / 3,400 NMI _____________________ _________________ _______________________

-The Russian Air Force is very reliant on the Il-76MD and wants to keep their machine in service, with an upgrade program in the works to refit the existing machines with PS-90A-76 engines, a new wing, and the improved avionics of the Il-76MF.
-The upgraded machines are to be designated "Il-476"; the first modernized machine was displayed to the public in late 2011, with initial flight in 2012 and a contract placed for production upgrades later in that year.
+The Russian Air Force is very reliant on the Il-76MD and wants to keep their machines in service, with an upgrade program in the works to refit the existing machines with PS-90A-76 engines, a new wing, stronger landing gear, and the improved avionics of the Il-76MF.
+The upgraded machines are to be designated "Il-476", or "Il-76MD-90A"; the first modernized machine was displayed to the public in late 2011, with initial flight in 2012, and initial flight of a "production" machine at the end of 2014, and first deliveries of the type to the VVS in late 2015.
 The Il-476 will increase payload by 20% and range by 25%.
 A civilianized version, the "Il-76-90A", will also be offered.BACK_TO_TOP

 The IL-76's original APU had to be moved back in the left landing gear sponson and fed by an "elephant ear" intake.
 The main passenger doors were modified to fit around the cheek fairings, and the forward emergency exits were deleted.
 A cooling system drew in air from inlets on the front of the landing gear sponsons, with the air exiting through an exhaust in the cargo bay doors.
 The Beriev OKB performed the modifications.